 Colorado is fast becoming one of our favorite weekend destinations.
 Cheap flights in and out of DEN and a 2.5 hour travel time from the bay area makes it the perfect destination for a quick trip.
 Add in the breweries, restaurants and mountain views, and you have the perfect spot for a mini vacation!

 For this last trip, we spent 48 hours in the Denver area.
-After a day of walking around downtown, enjoying Washington Park and visiting the Molly Brown House Museum, we chose to spend our second day outside of the city.
+After spending our first day walking around downtown, enjoying Washington Park and visiting the Molly Brown House Museum, we chose to spend our second day outside of the city.

 Our destination?
 The Wild Animal Sanctuary in Keenesburg CO!
-The sanctuary was only about an hour away from downtown and equidistant to the airport, ensuring we could get back in time for our flight.
+The sanctuary is only about an hour away from downtown and equidistant to the Denver airport.

 At the start of your visit, you will be asked to watch a video orientation.
-This intro is very informative and helps you to better understand just how special the sanctuary is.
-It explains that there are an estimated 25,000 wild animals living outside the zoo system.
-What does that mean?
-Essentially, thousands of wild creatures are being kept in private residences, sold as babies for “pets” and forced to live in prison like conditions as they are chained in backyards, apartments and garages.
+This intro is very informative and helps you to better understand why the sanctuary is so important.
+The video explains that there are an estimated 25,000 wild animals living outside the zoo system.
+These thousands of wild creatures are being kept in private residences, sold as babies for “pets” and forced to live in prison like conditions as they are chained in backyards, apartments and garages.

-Because these animals have never known the outside world or even their own kind, they cannot safely be introduced to the wild.
+Because these animals have never known the outside world or even others of their own species, they cannot safely be introduced to the wild.
 As an alternative to euthanization, the sanctuary provides these rescued animals with a habitat to live in.

-Although this accessible design accommodates families, it’s important to note, this is not a zoo.
-Small children should not run around unsupervised.
-Additionally, their expectations should be tempered.
-The animals in the sanctuary are not corralled for your entertainment, so you are not guaranteed to see everything.
-We heard some very clever parents explaining that this simply makes the animal sightings even more special!
+Although this accessible walkway design is built to accommodate families, it’s important to note that the sanctuary is not a zoo.
+Small kids should not run around unsupervised.
+Additionally, children’s expectations should be tempered.
+The animals in the sanctuary are not corralled for your entertainment, so you are not guaranteed to see all of the animals.
+We heard some very clever parents explaining that this simply makes the sightings even more special!

 Not only is The Wild Animal Sanctuary a wonderful place to educate yourself about different species of carnivores, it is a wonderful spot to enjoy the majestic landscape of Colorado.
 The rolling plains and mountain views are an incredible sight to take in.
 We can’t help but hope that sanctuaries like these will replace traditional zoos, in order to educate people and help them enjoy the beauty of nature.